hpccsystems-solutions-lab/SafeHavenChallenge/README.md

 - We encourage team play so teams that help answer questions in the public forums will be considered favorably in judging.
 - Direct emails and direct messages to judges asking for support will be **ignored** and it won't work in team's favor
 - We also encourage students to leverage our community forum and/or StackOverflow for ECL coding related questions.
 Please make sure to tag your questions with **hpcc-ecl**.

+##General Instructions and Judging criteria:

+- Please follow all the guidelines specified by the HPCC Team.

+- Provide a brief design/tech document describing the proposed solution (2-3 pages max).

+- Provide a brief bio of all participants and their roles on the project.

+- Use the HPCC Systems platform for executing the solution.

+- Innovation involved

+- Understanding of Big Data patterns and its application to HPCC Systems.

+- Team work and execution

+- Presentation quality

 ## Mentors